"ignoreip" can be an IP address, a CIDR mask or a DNS host. Fail2ban will not

 # options are "gamin", "polling" and "auto".
 This option can be overridden in

 # each jail too (use "gamin" for a jail and "polling" for another).

 # gamin: requires Gamin (a file alteration monitor) to be installed.
 If Gamin

 # is not installed, Fail2ban will use polling.

 # polling: uses a polling algorithm which does not require external libraries.

-# try Gamin and use that if available, and polling otherwise.
+# auto: will choose Gamin if available and polling otherwise.